-In the most recent years, Cybercrime has become a threat that targets stealing debit and credit card information to exploit it for financial gain.
+In the technological age we're living in, cybercrime has become a threat that includes targeting and stealing debit and credit card information to exploit it for financial gain.
 And although you and the bank may be very careful, your information can be at risk at businesses you visit either in person or over the internet.
 The most common and the largest scale threats, as seen in the news, have been when a retailer’s data system is hacked and information is stolen.

 When a debit card compromise occurs, it is a frustrating situation to deal with.
 So what can you do to lower your risk of it happening to you?